Research Interests

 Biography

-Doty’s research focuses on science and medicine in nineteenth-century American literature.
-His book, The Perfecting of Nature: Reforming Bodies in Antebellum Literature (UNC Press, Fall 2020) examines the intersection of medicine, health reform, and literature in the antebellum United States.
-His essays on literature, medicine, and culture have been published in journals such as Early American Literature, Leviathan: A Journal of Melville Studies, and The Nathaniel Hawthorne Review.
-His current research project explores depictions of health and illness in Harriet Jacobs’ Incidents in the Life of a Slave Girl.
+Doty’s research investigates how nineteenth-century American literature engages with questions of health, the body and medical knowledge.
+His book, The Perfecting of Nature: Reforming Bodies in Antebellum Literature (UNC Press, Fall 2020) examines the intersection of medicine, health reform and literature in the antebellum United States.
+His essays on literature, medicine and culture have been published in journals such as Early American Literature, Leviathan: A Journal of Melville Studies and The Nathaniel Hawthorne Review.

 Publications